Survivors of Incest Anonymous

-- Made a decision to turn our will and our lives over to the care of a loving Higher Power, as we understood that to be.
+- Made a decision to turn our will and our lives over to the care of a loving Higher Power as we understood Higher Power.

-- Made a searching and fearless inventory of ourselves, the abuse and its effects on our lives.
-We had no more secrets.
+- Made a searching and fearless moral inventory of ourselves, the abuse, and its effects on our lives.
+We have no more secrets.